Attention Deficit/Hyperactivity Disorder (ADHD)

-Akili’s lead candidate, AKL-T01, is being evaluated as a potential prescription digital medicine for the treatment of children with ADHD.
-AKL-T01 is in the final phase of development, advancing through the regulatory process to ensure it meets the strict FDA standards for efficacy, safety, and manufacturing, like prescription drugs must meet before being prescribed by physicians.
+Our lead candidate, AKL-T01, is an investigational digital medicine being evaluated as a potential prescription treatment for children with ADHD.
+AKL-T01 is currently under regulatory review to ensure it meets strict standards for efficacy, safety, and manufacturing before being prescribed by physicians.

-A multi-center, randomized, double-blind, active-controlled pivotal study of AKL-T01 in pediatric ADHD has recently been completed.
+Building on multiple published clinical trials, a multi-center, randomized, double-blind, active-controlled pivotal study of AKL-T01 in pediatric ADHD has recently been completed.
 This is the first study of its kind, evaluating a potential new digital medicine as you would a drug to treat disease.
-If cleared by FDA, physicians will be able to prescribe AKL-T01 to treat ADHD patients just as they currently prescribe pharmaceuticals.
+If cleared by FDA, physicians will be able to prescribe AKL-T01 to treat ADHD patients just as they currently prescribe drugs.

-Akili plans to expand its pediatric behavioral medicine product line by evaluating AKL-T02 as a potential digital treatment for attention symptoms in children with Autism Spectrum Disorder.
-Building on the specific and simultaneous sensory and motor stimuli of AKL-T01, Akili has worked with experts & the ASD community to design AKL-T02 to be targeted specifically to the needs of ASD patients.
+We are evaluating AKL-T02 as a potential digital treatment for attention symptoms in children with autism spectrum disorder.
+Building on the specific and simultaneous sensory and motor stimuli of AKL-T01,we have worked with experts and the ASD community to design AKL-T02 to specifically address the needs of ASD patients.

-AKL-T02 was tested in a small, active-controlled study with ASD patients who also have significant attention issues.
+AKL-T02 has been tested in a small, active-controlled study with ASD patients who also have significant attention issues.
 This feasibility study evaluated the impact of the digital treatment on attention abilities and parent reported behavioral symptoms of attention and executive function.

-Akili is currently evaluating two candidates, AKL-T03 and AKL-T04, as potential prescription digital medicines for the treatment of cognitive deficiency in adult patients with Major Depressive Disorder.
+We are currently evaluating two investigational products, AKL-T03 and AKL-T04, as potential prescription digital medicines for the treatment of cognitive deficiency in adult patients with Major Depressive Disorder.
 AKL-T03, currently in Phase II clinical studies, targets executive function abilities such as attention and working memory.
 AKL-T04, currently in feasibility phase, targets both executive function abilities and emotional processing capabilities.
-Akili has developed preliminary evidence of the ability to improve cognition in a small, active-controlled, feasibility study in a depressed older adult population and continues to build and expand on that work with clinical studies in adults of a wider age range.

-In creating AKL-T03 and AKL-T04, Akili has completely redesigned the sensory and motor stimulus that target the prefontal cortex to provide a six-week treatment course that is suitable for adults.
-In addition, working with experts in cognition and emotional processing in depression, Akili has created new stimuli designed to strengthen the link between the prefrontal cortex and areas of the brain that interpret and process emotion.
+In creating AKL-T03 and AKL-T04, we have completely redesigned the sensory and motor stimuli that target the prefontal cortex to provide a treatment course that is suitable for adults.
+In addition, working with experts in cognition and emotional processing in depression, we have created new stimuli designed to strengthen the link between the prefrontal cortex and areas of the brain that interpret and process emotion.
 These changes, being tested in AKL-T04, may more specifically target emotional processing and mood symptoms in addition to improving executive function abilities.